localstack/docs/content/en/user-guide/aws/ec2/index.md

 All qcow2 images with cloud-init support can be used as AMIs.

+LocalStack does not come preloaded with any AMIs.
-You can download the images for some OSs below:
+You can find the download links for images of popular OSs below:

 {{< tabpane text=true >}}